 1. In your Kubernetes orchestrator, edit the GCBHTTP POD image name, commands, and other required information in a YAML file.
-The following is sample data that can be entered into your YAML file.
+The following is sample data from the YAML file.
 Edit your YAML file based on the sample given below.
-Do notcopy and paste this content into your YAML file:
+Do not copy and paste this content into your YAML file: